Azure/azure-functions-availability-monitoring-extension/src/Demos/ConfigurationAndUsage.md

 ### Configuring VSCode for remote build

 1. Enable scmDoBuildDuringDeployment setting
 By default, the Azure Functions VS Code extension will deploy the app using local build, which means it'll run npm install locally and deploy the app package.
-For remote build, we update the app's .vscode/settings.json to enable scmDoBuildDuringDeployment.
+For remote build, we update the app's **.vscode/settings.json** to enable **scmDoBuildDuringDeployment**.

 ``` json
 {